Thanks for the memories

 Cisco has widely missed what industry experts were expecting for its revenue and rather than sacking senior managers who have been leading the company down the toilet, it has decided to sack 1,100 more workers.

-Electronic Arts has surprised the cocaine nose jobs of Wall Street with better-than-expected quarterly earnings and revenue.
+Fitbit surprised the cocaine nose jobs of Wall Street by reporting a quarterly revenue above its own forecast.

 AMD reported an 18.3 percent jump in quarterly revenue but the chipmaker's second quarter gross margins forecast raised some concerns.

 Intel reported better first quarter earnings and sales thanks mostly to its push into more memory products and areas such as self-driving automobiles.